Schmid7k/tpt/README.md

 tpr -n -f faust.txt   This prints everything from the specified file faust.txt with numbered lines to stdout
 ```

-## TPC
+## tpc
-Text-Processing-Count - short tpc - is a command line utility similar to wc and can be used like this:
+text_processing_count - short tpc - is a command line utility similar to wc and can be used like this:
 ```
 Text Processing Toolkit 0.1
 A Rust implementation of the Unix wordcount command (wc)